-This course introduces the fundamental elements of production costs, budgeting, principles and procedures of job order costing, process costing and standard costing.
+This course introduces the fundamentals elements of production costs, budgeting, Éprinciples and procedures of job order costing, process costing and standard costing.
 It enables the student to acquire skills necessary to interpret and analyze accounting data.
-The students will acquire an understanding of the principles used to prepare financial statements, learn how to read and understand financial statements and to observe the effects of routine business transactions on them.
+The students will acquire an understanding of the principles used to prepare financial statements, learn how to read and understand financial statements and to observer the effects of routine business transactions on them.
 It will also enable the student to read, interpret and perform calculations for accounting reports related to cost control and profit planning.
+Prerequisite: ACC501 zdin@iba.edu.pk